firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Sun Jun  7 20:18:24 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:27:04 UTC 2015.

 The ipset `voipbl` has **10491** entries, **10902** unique IPs.